DPASyn: Mechanism-Aware Drug Synergy Prediction via Dual Attention and Precision-Aware Quantization: The Proposed DPASyn

 In our model, \(H_x\) and \(H_y\) denote the embedding matrices of the drug pair from the final layer of the GAT.
-When it comes to the LSTM output, we derive the final representation through an analogous approach, which can be represented by the following formula:
+When it comes to the LSTM output, we derive the final representation through an analogous approach, which the following formula can represent: